The Carpal Solution is FDA registered and made in a FDA registered facility.

 Worst Case Scenario – Infections Extend Post-Operational Pain Duration Significantly

-• Infection is one worst case scenario which can be mitigated usually with antibiotics, good hygiene and sterile surgical procedures.
+Infection is one worst case scenarios which can be mitigated usually with antibiotics, good hygiene and sterile surgical procedures.

 Open Surgical Procedure

-• Why did my Surgeon tell me that I would recover within two three weeks from Carpal Tunnel Surgery?
+Why did my Surgeon tell me that I would recover within 2 to 3 weeks from Carpal Tunnel Surgery?

 It then took me over 3 months to get back to a point where I could work and I seem to have permanent lack of grip strength, tenderness and scare tissue where I was cut.
 I did not expect to have to deal with all of this.